Skip to main content

 2. Create your VLANs

-• On each switch and each VLAN:
+• On the switch, create each VLAN:

 vlan {number}